 Sadly, we knew only two other couples at this entire gathering, but the six of us had been put on separate tables where we knew no one.
 Why?
 To force us to meet new people?
 Sheesh.
 We waved forlornly at each other across the room and as soon as was possible shuffled around a bit and visited each other, so all was not lost.
 But I repeat, why do that?
 Everyone else seemed to be put with their friends.
 I think I’ll shut up now, I sound like a high school girl.
 (Please don’t separate us, Miss!)

 Now I have to write something else because it was a lovely wedding really, and I don’t want to end this over-long post on a sour note.
-So I’ll think of something generous and loving and send happy shiny blessings out into the ether.
+So I’ll genuflect one more time and hum Makin Whoopee.